puppetlabs/puppetlabs-apache/README.md

 ###### `shib_use_headers`

 When set to 'On', this turns on the use of request headers to publish attributes to applications.
-Valid options for this key is 'On' or 'Off', and the default value is 'Off'.
+Values for this key is 'On' or 'Off', and the default value is 'Off'.
 This key is disabled if `apache::mod::shib` is not defined.
 Check the [`mod_shib` documentation](https://wiki.shibboleth.net/confluence/display/SHIB2/NativeSPApacheConfig#NativeSPApacheConfig-Server/VirtualHostOptions) for more details.

 ###### `ssl_options`